uwtom/tom/README.md

+### README
 This is just the page that for temperary file storage.
 [Review the storaged files here.](https://github.com/uwtom/uwtom.github.io)